Vivian Wineman: Career

 Wineman has worked as a commercial lawyer in private practice specialising in insolvency work.

 He was elected president of the Board of Deputies on 17 May 2009, and took office on 1 June, after an election which for the first time in the Board's 250-year history involved four candidates.

 Prior to that he was the senior vice-president.
 In addition, he is chairman of the Membership Council of the Jewish Leadership Council.
 On 7 November 2013, he was elected chairman of the Council of the European Jewish Congress, the representative body of European Jewry, and in March 2013 he was elected vice-president of the World Jewish Congress.

 He has shown a particular interest in inter-faith work.
 In July 2007 he became vice-chair of the Inter Faith Network for the UK, the umbrella body for inter faith organisations and national faith bodies working in the UK and on 1 July 2013 he was elected co-chair.
 Previously he was joint chair of Peace Now and chair of the New Israel Fund of Great Britain.

+Vivian Wineman is currently the trustee of the following registered charities in the United Kingdom: Wineman Charitable Trust, The Rofeh Trust, The Council of Christians and Jews, The Institute for Polish-Jewish Studies, Wikimedia UK, United Religions Initiative UK, and The Next Century Foundation.